-The BGS and ICP are thematically based options.
-They allow a student to orchestrate an undergraduate program which is based on an underlying theme, as compared to an established concentration which is methodologically based.
+The BGS and IMP are thematically based options.
+They allow a student to orchestrate an undergraduate program which is based on an underlying theme, as compared to an established major which is methodologically based.

-Interdisciplinary Programs ￢ Students with interests in course work from University of Michigan units other than LS&A often choose the BGS degree program.
-For example, a student wishing to develop a program emphasizing ecological planning might elect natural science, geography, and environmental studies courses in LS&A and appropriate courses (up to a maximum of 20 credits) from the School of Natural Resources and Environment.
-A student specializing in art history might benefit from course work elected in the School of Art and Design.
+Interdisciplinary Programs — Students with interests in course work from University of Michigan units other than LSA often choose the BGS degree program.
+For example, a student wishing to develop a program emphasizing ecological planning might elect natural science, geography, and environmental studies courses in LSA and appropriate courses (up to a maximum of 20 credits) from the School of Natural Resources and Environment.
+A student specializing in art history might benefit from course work elected in the Penny W. Stamps School of Art & Design.

 Bachelor in General Studies Degree Program